Moosquibe/DiffusionLitrev/docs/index.markdown

 While score based learning at first glance is unrelated to diffusion models (and was developed independently), later research uncovered that the connection between the two are much stronger than previously believed.

+[TODO]

 ## V. Conditioned generation

+While generating images is already lots of fun, the real magic begins when we can guide the generation by a text prompt or other conditioning information.

+[TODO]

 ## VI.
 Architectures

 The presentation so far was architecture agnostic focusing on the learning paradigm.
 In this section we close this gap by discussing some of the architectural choices that were made in the literature.

+[TODO]

 ## Resources